-3 Vision and Objectives
+3 Draft Vision and Objectives

-The Vision
+The Draft Vision

-- 3.1 The Vision below describes how the Boroughs envisage how waste, including wastewater37, will be managed in East London by 2041.
-The 'Strategic Objectives' explain what needs to be achieved if the vision is to be realised. - 3.2 The Vision and Strategic Objectives have drawn on Local Plans and strategies in East London as well as the London Plan and national policies and strategies.
-Planning policies are linked to the Vision and Strategic Objectives to ensure that development, that affects the way waste is managed and produced, will occur in a manner that helps achieve the Vision and Strategic Objectives.
+- 3.1 The draft Vision below describes how the Boroughs propose waste will be managed in East London by 2041.
+The proposed 'Strategic Objectives' explain what will need to be achieved if the vision is to be realised. - 3.2 The proposed Vision and Strategic Objectives have drawn on Local Plans and strategies in East London as well as the London Plan and national policies and strategies. - 3.3 Planning policies are linked to the Vision and Strategic Objectives to ensure that development, that affects the way waste is managed and produced, will occur in a manner that helps achieve the Vision and Strategic Objectives.

-East London Joint Waste Plan Vision
+East London Joint Waste Plan Draft Vision